PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Updated release

-This is a maintenance release, which fixes a problem in an upcoming version of `raster`.
+This is a maintenance release, to restore this package to CRAN following archival of dependency `reproducible`.
 See `NEWS.md`.

 ## Test environments